Manualised clinical intervention

 • viewing role plays

-• question and answer dis cussions
+• question and answer discussions

-• activities and practise exercises
+• activities, reflections and practise exercises

 • listening to group supervision

-• live case presentation webinars
+• live webinars and group mentoring sessions

 Each parent will need to purchase their own copy of the parent manual (or clinicians can purchase on their behalf), either electronic PDF or hard copy, and can be purchased here.